MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/block-inbound-calls.md

 # Block inbound calls

 Skype for Business Online Calling Plans now supports blocking of inbound calls from the public switched telephone network (PSTN).
-This feature allows a tenant-global list of number patterns to be defined so that the caller ID of every incoming PSTN call to the tenant can be checked against the list for a match.
+This feature allows a global tenant list of number patterns to be defined so that the caller ID of every incoming PSTN call to the tenant can be checked against the list for a match.
 If a match is made, an incoming call is rejected.

 This inbound call blocking feature only works on inbound calls that originate from the PSTN and only works on a global tenant basis.
 It's not available on a per-user basis.